 The mistake: Companies without a robust retail presence or ecommerce platform may not realize they are exposed to credit cards or neglect to get third-party validation of their compliance.

 The solution: Having a third party examine your business’s PCI processes will help identify compliance holes (such as credit card information written on sticky notes or emailed between employees) and develop new protocols.
-A recent diligence engagement for a client with no retail or ecommerce presence revealed they were handling credit card information in a non-compliant manner.
+One of our recent diligence engagements for a client with no retail or ecommerce presence revealed they were handling credit card information in a non-compliant manner.
 Having a third-party information security consultant validate their PCI compliance would help the company to avoid this mistake.

 The mistake: Many businesses fail to monitor their network for human threats, both external and internal.
 These can include hackers attempting to gain unauthorized access to the system as well as authorized users, such as employees, attempting to steal or misuse sensitive company information and data.

-The solution: Consider having a third-party conduct periodic penetration testing or consider instituting network monitoring technology that can provide alerts in terms of unusual or nefarious activity.
+The solution: Enlist a third-party to conduct periodic penetration testing or consider instituting network monitoring technology that can provide alerts in terms of unusual or nefarious activity.

 The mistake: Historically, many companies have opted out of using a DMZ because of the cost.

 The solution: Today, the cost of instituting a DMZ configuration has fallen dramatically.
 Given the proliferation of attacks on corporate information and technology infrastructures, businesses with publicly accessible servers should consider this architecture.
-In a recent engagement, an evaluation of all of the company’s open ports for monitoring identified a subset of ports that were active and high priority.
+In another of our recent engagements, an evaluation of all of the company’s open ports for monitoring identified a subset of ports that were active and high priority.
 This assessment helped the client isolate various applications from being accessed if the network was breached.